 How to deprogram this process?

-The healing process begins with realizing the conflict.
-It is worth asking yourself questions:
+The healing process begins with realizing the conflict and precisely locating the "enemy" in your environment (it could be a boss, mother-in-law, partner, and sometimes your own unfulfilled ambitions).
+It is worth asking yourself four key questions:

-- Whose authority am I trying to reject?
+3. Whose authority am I subconsciously trying to reject?

-- Where in my life is there a lack of acceptance?
+4. Where in my life is there a lack of a sense of security and "sweetness"?

 The article is for informational purposes and presents the perspective of Total Biology.
 It does not replace medical diagnosis or treatment.
 Always consult symptoms with a doctor.